 Counselors can play a vital role in the successful aging of today’s older adults.
 The mental health needs of older adults are often overlooked and can only be expected to grow in the immediate future.
 The training of future counselors, flexibility of service delivery and development of evidence-based practices are vital for people experiencing this inevitable part of human development.

-Cirecie West-Olatunji is an associate professor of counselor education and coordinator of the mental health track at the University of Florida.
-Contact her at email@example.com.
+Cirecie West-Olatunji is past president of the American Counseling Association and associate professor and director of the Center for Traumatic Stress Research at the University of Cincinnati.
+Contact her at westolce@UCMAIL.UC.EDU.

 There are three major trends that are emerging in the discipline of counseling: the internationalization of counseling, more nuanced understanding of traumatic stress and the role it plays in psychological distress, and counseling children.